chadcooper/sjc-arcuser/article.md

 # Equipping workers and empowering citizens with the Esri platform at St. Johns County Utilities

+Chad Cooper, Solutions Engineer, Geographic Information Services, Inc. (GISinc)

 The power of GIS lies within its ability to be used by anyone for virtually anything - its ability to truly _empower_ users at all levels.
 The ArcGIS Platform excels in this area, providing the software, tools, and templates to allow organizations to produce applications that empower their end users.
-One such organization is the St. Johns County Water
+One such organization is St. Johns County Water
 Utility, a provider of water, sanitary sewer and reuse water services to 42,000 accounts and 100,000 residents in coastal northeast Florida (Tibbitts, 2016).
 The Utilities' service area is experiencing